Diligent08/MlRecommend/README.md

 A recommendation model based on MACHINE LEARNING.
-The model is integrated with ANDROID APP, to give proper understanding of the working of our Recommender system.
+The model is integrated with ANDROID APP, to give proper understanding of the working of the Recommender system.
-So,basically our Model uses
+So,basically the Model uses
 Machine Learning using Python tools and Libraries Android App using Android Studio.